What's New

 3. Select precisely: Tight, minimal selection areas around text only

-4. Use keyboard shortcuts: Hold D/R/A/C/T keys to help AI identify feature types
+4. Use keyboard shortcuts: Press D/R/A/C/T keys to help AI identify feature types

 5. Verify all readings: Always check AI results before exporting